microtrain/bootcamp/03-BashScripting/01-Basics.md

 **Requirements**

-The product owner has requested that we only be allowed to pass *reload* or *restart* into the service command.
-To achieve we will need to run a test against the second argument to verify it matches a valid command.
+The product owner has requested that we only pass *reload* or *restart* into the service command.
+To achieve this we will need to run a test against the second argument to verify it matches a valid command.

 To accomplish this we can then test against the value of the $COMMAND argument to make sure it is in the approved list.
 If it is then we can allow the program to proceed.
-Otherwise we will return an error message to the user.
+Otherwise, we will return an error message to the user.

 We will start with a simple if-then-else statement.
-This if statement is differs from the previous exercise in that it adds an OR statement.
+This if-statement differs from the previous exercise in that it adds an OR statement.
 In Bash OR statements are represented as a double pipe ```||```.
-If either of these conditions are true then the code inside the ```then``` block will execute.
-Otherwise we will drop into the ```else``` block.
+If either of these conditions equates to true then the code inside the ```then``` block will execute.
+Otherwise, we will drop into the ```else``` block.

 ```sh
 # only allow reload or restart.